Engin-Boot/monitor-pi-board-s1b9/segment2/README.md

 The interface depends on accessing required elements from the backend C++ code.

-The QStringList variables containing package names and versions are exposed using setContextProperty.
+The QStringList variables containing package names and versions are exposed using Q_PROPERTY.
 Then they are used as model parameters in two separate ListViews.
 The two ListViews have a common ScrollBar to view the final table.

 ### III.
 Results